-^dThe tacca samples from Rongelap Atoll were collected from the islands of Rongelap, Eniaetok, and Kabelle.
+The tacca samples from Rongelap Atoll were collected from the islands of Rongelap, while the calcium concentration is somewhat greater in milk6, but the concentrations in meat and milk differ by less than a factor of two.

+Eniaetok, and Kabelle.

 Table 165 lists the concentrations of the radionuclides measured in milk and meat of coconuts in this survey.
-The data are too few to allow for statistical analysis, and they show an inconsistent pattern of 137Cs distribution.
-Concentrations of 137Cs are greater in meat in samples from DAISY, JANET, and NANCY, but they are greater in milk in the samples from MARY and DAVID.
+The data are too few to allow for statistical analysis, and they show an inconsistent pattern of 137 Cs distribution.
+Concentrations of 137 Cs are greater in meat in samples from DAISY, JANET, and NANCY, but they are greater in milk in the samples from MARY and DAVID.
 Strontium-90 concentrations are lower rather than higher in milk in all samples, except possibly those from DAVID.
-In view of these considerations, it seems reasonable and expedient to assume for purposes of prediction that the concentrations of 137 Cs and 90 Sr in fresh meat and fresh milk are the same.
-It is interesting to note that the average 137 Cs concentrations in meat and milk from coconuts sampled at Bikini Atoll in 1969 were comparable to within 10-15%7.
+In view of these considerations, it seems reasonable and expedient to assume for purposes of prediction that the concentrations of \$^{137}Cs and 90 Sr in fresh meat and fresh milk are the same.
+It is interesting to note that the average 137 Cs concentrations in meat and milk from coconuts sampled at Bikini Atoll in 1969 were comparable to within $^{10-15\%}$ 7.
 Wet-weight concentrations of radionuclides were calculated from the dry-weight concentrations, assuming 50 and 95% as the water contents of fresh coconut meat and fresh coconut milk.
-Both of these values are consistent with literature values^{4, 6} and with laboratory records.
+Both of these values are consistent with literature values 4,6 and with laboratory records.